Zeonvoltron/Omega/README.md

 Once this new Omega.exe is started in this new computer, apart of searching for drives to copy itself like I explained before, it moves every folder on the desktop to a hidden folder in the local drive and leaves shortcuts in the desktop with the same name of the folders it moved and the SafeFiles ico.
 Each one of these shortcuts targets an alpha.exe, which when executed, opens the file with the shortcuts name and executes silently the Omega.exe in the local drive.
 This way, every time the user wants to access a given folder of his desktop, he can do it normally, but without knowing, he also activates Omega, which remains active, looking for drives to copy itself until the computer is shut down.
 When the computer is turned on again, Omega.exe is not running, but when the user enters one of his desktop “folders”, Omega.exe will be activated again and the cycle repeats.

-Apart of all that, every time Omega.exe copies the omega folder to another drive, there is a small probability that it also mutates everything inside the Omega folder it just copied.
+Apart of all that, every time Omega.exe copies the omega folder to another drive, there is a small probability that it also mutates some of the files inside the Omega folder it just copied.

+ID.txt content serves as a way for diferent Omegas to identify other Omegas as "family members" or not.
+If the ID.txt content of two Omegas is not the same, one of them will eliminate the other and leave its offsprint in its place.

 # Developers:
 Omega was developed by Lorenzo Vittone in collaboration with Gregorio Vittone.